lufihubs/dealsuknow/admin/README.md

    - **GitHub**: Use GitHub mobile app to edit/replace `products.json`
    - **FTP**: Upload via FTP client
    - **Netlify/Vercel**: Drag & drop in dashboard or push to git

+### Logout
+Click the "Logout" button in the top-right corner when done

 ## Mobile-Friendly
 - Optimized for phone editing